THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Let’s start with the hardest thing a man must do when he’s forced to move on from a splintered relationship: Delete her.

 Trash every photo, playlist, ticket stub or anything that brings back memories of “the good ol’ days” with her.

-The problem is men tend to romanticize about the good in our partner rather than acknowledging the not so good when they break our hearts.
+The problem is men tend to romanticize about the good in our partner rather than acknowledging the not-so-good after they break our hearts.

-We play tricks in our minds to justify being in the relationship while ignoring signs things are going sideways.
+We play tricks in our minds to justify being in the relationship meanwhile ignoring signs things are going sideways…

 2. Have A Girl “Friend” To Talk To

 The emotions a man goes through when healing after a breakup come on fierce and hard…

 You will most likely even have physical pain in your heart for months on end, like I did.

 Having an objective girl in your stable of friends to talk to is key.
 Women are much more emotional savvy to dealing with these types of events.

 On a broader level, they’ll be much more patient with you as you deal with the pain for months.